boxboat/okta-nginx/README.md

 ### Optional

+- `COOKIE_DOMAIN` - Defaults to current domain only.
+Set in order to allow use on subdomains.
 - `COOKIE_NAME` - Defaults to `okta-jwt`.
 The name of the cookie that holds the Authorization Token
 - `INJECT_REFRESH_JS` - Defaults to `true`.
 Set to `false` to disable injection of JavaScript that transparently refreshes Access Tokens when they are close to expiring
 - `LISTEN` - Defaults to `80`.
 Specify another port to change the listening port number.
 See [nginx listen](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen) for options, such as TLS and unix sockets